7 nights starting from

 Day 8: Departure

-Free time before your transfer to Lisbon airport for your return flight to London Gatwick.
+Enjoy free time before your transfer to Lisbon airport for your return flight to London Heathrow.

 NB: Exact order of excursions may vary according to local conditions and tour manager’s discretion.